 Resumes are not one size fits all.
 Every project, every job, every Innovators on Demand™ opportunity is unique and will require different skill sets and experience.

 Your resume should be tailored to the role for which you are applying.
 Let me be clear though: This does mean you should embellish your skill set to sound more qualified.
-I repeat, do notoverstate your experience.
+I repeat, do not overstate your experience.
 But do take the time to recognize how you align to the role and be sure your resume reflects that alignment.
 It may be as simple as reordering bullet points or calling out a specific project in your summary.
-It may be helpful to create a resume template that you can tweak and adjust depending on the type of role you are applying for.
-To help get you started, download our customizable resume template here!

 If you don’t align yourself to the role, who will?